-To connect pins using QuickConnect:.
+To connect pins using QuickConnect:

 - 1. Find the Instance Pin you want to connect and click to select it. - 2.
-In Pins to Connect, find the pin you wish to connect, right-click and choose Connect.
+In Pins to Connect, find the pin to which you want to connect, right-click, and choose Connect.
 If necessary, use the Search field to narrow down the list of pins displayed in Pins to Connect.